 - White sweet potato: The white sweet potato adds a bit of heartiness to the dish, but it can be hard to find.
 You can always substitute for yukon or russet potatoes.

-- Tapioca starch: The tapioca starch helps thicken the gravy.
-You can also use gluten-free flour blend such as Bob's Red Mill 1:1 Baking Flour.
+- Arrowroot Powder: The arrowroot starch helps thicken the gravy.
+You can also use a gluten-free flour blend such as Bob's Red Mill 1:1 Baking Flour.
 Just add 1 extra tablespoon to the recipe (¼ cup total).

 - Chicken broth: Chicken stock helps create the base of the filling and adds flavor.
 Good quality stock is recommended.

 - Almond milk: For extra creaminess, we love adding unsweetened almond milk to the gravy.
 You could also use coconut milk or half and half.